oda-hub/renku-graph-vis/README.md

 The functionalities for graph drawing and user interactions are developed in a dedicated JavaScript library available at the following [repository](https://github.com/oda-hub/renku-aqs-graph-library/).
-A detailed description of the various configuration files and the library's functionalities is provided.
+Detailed descriptions of the various configuration files and the library's functionalities are also provided.

 ### Graph visualization within a renkulab session